Manage Code in App Designer Code View

 typing a new name.
 App Designer automatically updates all references to that

 To use the name of a component in your code, you can save some time by copying the name from the Component Browser.
 Place your cursor in an editable area of the code where you want to add the component name.
 Then, from the Component Browser, right-click the component name and select Insert at Cursor.
 Alternatively, you can drag the component name from the list into your code.

 To delete a component, select its name in the Component Browser and press the Delete key.

 To make a component respond to user interactions, add a callback.
 Right-click the component in the Component Browser and select Callbacks > Add (callback property) callback.

 If you delete a component from your app, App Designer deletes the associated callback only if the callback has not been edited and is not shared with other components.

 To delete a callback manually, select the callback name in the Callbacks tab of the Code Browser and press the Delete key.

-For more information about callbacks, see Write Callbacks in App Designer.
+For more information about callbacks, see Callbacks in App Designer.

-To store data, and share it among different callbacks, create a custom property.
-For example, you might want your app to read a data file and allow different callbacks in your app to access that data, store the data in a property when you load the file.
+To store data, and share it among different callbacks, create a property.
+For example, if want your app to read a data file and allow different callbacks in your app to access that data, store the data in a property when you load the file.